semaphoreci/docs/docs/use-cases/configuring-parallel-tests-with-code-climate.md

-# Configuring parallel tests with Code Climate
+# Configuring Parallel Tests with Code Climate

 The Code Climate test reporter can join parallelized test reports, combining them into one individual test report that can be submitted to Code Climate.